-Setting up their own business is something considered by many women in midlife.
-Many have nurtured a lifelong dream to turn a hobby into a business.
+Many women nurture a lifelong dream to turn a hobby into a business.
 I attended Country Living magazine’s Spring Fair to hear tips from women who’ve done just that.
 I had my eye on two seminars: ‘get your jam into John Lewis’ and ‘start your own business on a shoe string’.
-These top tips are what I gleaned from both seminars.
+These 5 top tips are what I gleaned from both seminars.

 The fair is crammed to the rafters with designer-makers selling artisan crafts, home furnishings, food and fashion.
 The newcomer section included thirty traders exhibiting for the very first time, hopefully this post will let you decide if you have what it takes to join them.

 First and foremost if you want to turn a hobby into a business you need to be able to make a profit on every item you sell.
 That sounds may sound pretty obvious but when you do something as a hobby it’s done for pleasure.
 If you add up the hours it takes you make something and the cost of materials it may never prove profitable.
 So where to start?

 Don’t worry about things like a business plan at this stage.
 All you really need to do is calculate out how much it costs you to produce something and how much you can sell it for.

 - Cost of materials including packaging, deliveries and couriers, transaction fees, electricity etc.

 - Hourly rate for your time (or someone else’s)

 - 15% wastage (time, materials etc that are naturally wasted in the process)